Xunnamius/next-test-api-route-handler/README.md

 > \[!NOTE]\
 > App Router support is still experimental and, with the next major release of Next.js
-> approaching, precarious.
-If you're having issues, consider adding your feedback
+> approaching, for the moment precarious.
+If you're having issues, consider adding
-> to [this discussion][2].
+> your feedback to [this discussion][2].

 Trying to unit test your Next.js API routes?
 Tired of hacking something together with express/node-mocks-http and writing a bunch of boring test infra just to